 For the past 5 years, Cat has led cross-sector partnerships between educational institutions and private organizations — at Y Combinator’s education technology investment arm and San Jose’s metropolitan chamber of commerce.
 Across the various positions she’s held, her theory of change has remained constant — to bring more resources and talent to the education sector to provide students, especially those from underprivileged backgrounds, more learning opportunities.
 Cat grew up in Houston, Texas and holds a B.S. in Business Administration with an emphasis on Social Entrepreneurship and a B.A. in East Asian Languages and Cultures with an emphasis on Mandarin Chinese from the University of Southern California.
 In her free time, Cat stays involved in the community with various local campaigns and Asian American creative writing groups.

-Daria joins Marshall as Manager of Content Marketing, where she is responsible for creative, content, and communications.
+Daria Zhao is Manager of Content Marketing at Marshall Street, where she is responsible for creative, content, and communications.
 She also co-founded CreativityBox.org, a public-benefit corporation focused on democratizing technology education.
 Their first product, Learn With Mochi, has been used by thousands of children in 55 countries to learn computational thinking.
 Prior to creative, Daria worked in investment banking in New York and San Francisco.

 Marshall Street Initiatives is a division of Summit Public Schools, based in Redwood City, California.
 We strive to grow a diverse and passionate team of professionals dedicated to creating educational opportunity for all students.